harry-whorlow/devtools/docs/configuration.md

 {urlFlag: string}
 ```

-The `eventBusConfig` is configuration for the back bone of the devtools, the `EventBuss`, and accepts the following properties:
+The `eventBusConfig` is configuration for the back bone of the devtools, the ``, and accepts the following properties:

-- `debug` - Enables debug mode for the EventBuss
+- `debug` - Enables debug mode for the EventBus

 ```ts
 {debug: boolean}